Intrinsic tension in the supernova sector of the local Hubble constant measurement and its implications: Analysis

 Following the above estimates of $c_{\rm ref}$ required for a reduction of the Hubble constant to the {\em Planck} value, we repeat the full analysis with models A, B and C for a range of $c_{\rm ref}$ values between $-0.175$ and $0.025$.
 The only modification of the corresponding likelihoods listed in Table~\ref{table-likelihood} occurs in the two SN blocks where the reference colour modifies SN distance moduli according to eq.~(\ref{refcol}).
 Figure~\ref{H0-c-ref} shows the resulting constraints on the Hubble constant as a function of the reference colour.
 We find that all three models reduce the Hubble constant tension to sub-2$\sigma$ confidence levels when $c_{\rm ref}\approx-0.06$ and recover the {\em Planck} measurement when $c_{\rm ref}\approx-0.15$.
 The strongest modification of the best fit $H_{0}$ as a function of $c_{\rm ref}$ occurs for model B ($\sigma_{\rm int\,cal}=0$) which yields the largest difference between the colour correction slopes in the calibration sample and cosmological sample.
 The apparent reduction of the Hubble constant tension appears primarily due to gradually decreasing best fit $H_{0}$ and to a much lesser extent due to larger errors.
-The latter is expected as a result of a degeneracy between the colour correction slopes and $H_{0}$, which is minimised for values of $c_{\rm ref}$ that are comparable to the median colour in both SN samples (which happens to be close to $c=0$), but it gradually increases for $c_{\rm ref}<0$.
+The latter results from a degeneracy between the colour correction slope and $H_{0}$.
+This degeneracy is minimised at reference colour $c_{\rm ref}\approx-0.02$, at which a correlation between $\beta_{\rm cal}$ and $M_{B}$ happens to vanish for this particular SN calibration sample, but it gradually increases for $c_{\rm ref}<-0.02$ or $c_{\rm ref}>-0.02$.
+The effect of vanishing correlation between $\beta_{\rm cal}$ and $M_{B}$ is visible in Fig.~\ref{H0-c-ref} as the smallest errors and differences between best fit $H_{0}$ values at $c_{\rm ref}\approx-0.02$.
 We find that the errors in $H_{0}$ measurements for $c_{\rm ref}=-0.125$ are $\sim60$ per cent larger than for $c_{\rm ref}=0$.